Function that generates data of the different simulation studies

 correlation between predictors

-simulated environment vector of length n
+simulated environment vector of length n.
+Can be continuous

 or integer valued.
 Factors must be converted to numeric.
 Default: